swan3401/blog/content/blogs/simple-linear-regression/index.md

 ---
-title: "Univariate Linear Regression"
+title: "Univariate Linear Regression: Simple Linear Regression"
 date: "2025-04-17"
 draft: false
 tags: ["Generalized Linear Models", "Linear regression", "Gradient Descent"]
 categories: ["Theory", "Supervised Learning"]
-description: "This article provides a comprehensive explanation of univariate linear regression.
+description: "This article provides a comprehensive explanation of simple linear regression.
 It covers topics such as linear functions and adjusting parameters of linear regression using gradient descent."
-featured_image: "img.png"
+# featured_image: "img.png"
 featured: true
 ---

-**Univariate linear regression** is a statistical technique that models the relationship between a single independent variable and a single dependent variable.
+**Univariate linear regression** is a statistical technique that models the relationship between independent variables and single dependent variable.

 Such a model can be utilised to predict a dependent variable for a given independent variable.